-I grew up knowing I was different.
-I don’t remember the first moment I knew, I just did.
+I grew up knowing that I was different.
+I don’t remember the first moment I realized it.
+I just did.
 I felt different.
-I felt sad all the time, unhappy with life and the people around me.
-I felt as though the world was coming to and end every second I was in it, and even at times felt the world would be better off without me in it.
+I felt sad all the time, unhappy with my life and the people around me.
+I felt as though the world was coming to an end every second I was in it.
+And even at the best of times, I felt the world would be better off without me in it.

-I didn’t realize — back then — that I had been suffering from DEPRESSION.
+I didn’t realize back then while growing up that I had been suffering from depression.

-Depression comes in all forms, and along with it usually comes the big nasty — ANXIETY.
-An ugly word and even uglier emotion, which is where the world ending thing comes in.
-I had a hard time coping with all of this, being I was just a kid and spent most of my life trying to figure out exactly what was wrong with me.
+Depression comes in all forms.
+Along with it comes another nasty thing to deal with called ANXIETY.
+An ugly word that causes even uglier emotions.
+I had a hard time coping with these things being I was just a kid and spent most of my life trying to figure out exactly what was wrong with me.

-I say coping because that is what you do when you suffer from depression.
+I say coping because that is what you do when you are dealing with depression.
 You cope.
 You can’t make it go away with wishes or prayers.
-No amount of medication can reverse the effects, it can only help to lessen the emotional turbulence one feels while on the “depression train to nowhere”.
+No amount of medication can reverse the effects.
+Though medication does help to lessen the emotional turbulence one feels while on the “depression train to nowhere”.

 What I felt growing up was nothing compared to what I felt as an adult – isolated lonely, afraid, unloved, unworthy, sad all the time, lost, empty, living in a world without peace, nothing but darkness.